 The financial statements and the accompanying Management Discussion and Analysis (MD&A) are helpful to inform the Board and public of whether we are accomplishing our financial objectives.
+In this year's MD&A, management made substantial changes to include outline of the district's financial goals and policies, added a graph showing the trend in "net position" on page 8 of the report.
 Again this year we have increased our net position by investing the water and sewer rates, and rate increases in infrastructure assets and equipment.
-The MD&A also clearly explains that we have a downward trend in the financial health of the fire services, since the increase in expenses in those services have far outpaced any small increases in property tax revenue; their only source of funding.
+The MD&A also clearly explains that we have a disturbing downward trend in the financial health of the fire and park services, since the increase in expenses in those services have far outpaced any small increases in property tax revenue; their only source of funding.